gvwilson/thirdbit/_posts/2010/2010-03-15-currently-juggling.md

 <ol>
   <li>Learning how to create effective online course material: there's lots of handwaving out there about wikis in the classroom, but nothing substantive about instructional design for mature learners using present-day internet technologies.</li>
   <li>Assessment.
 We don't know how to measure the productivity of programmers, or the productivity of scientists; trying to gauge this course's impact on the productivity of scientific programmers will therefore be something of a challenge.
 (One of the reasons I left industry for academia in 2006 was to figure out how to do this, but my attempts to find research funding all failed.)</li>
   <li>Mechanics. <a href="http://www.site5.com">Site5</a> only allows one shell account per domain, which makes it difficult to open up the project's Subversion repository to other contributors.
-And I'll have to choose a format for the lecture notes: LaTeX, plain HTML, S5, one of the many wiki formats...
-And figure out a better way to create and manage images and video.
+And I'll have to choose a format for the lecture notes: LaTeX, plain HTML, S5, one of the many wiki formats… And figure out a better way to create and manage images and video.
 And pick a bibliography format.
-And...</li>
+And…</li>
 </ol>
 A <a href="http://web.cs.toronto.edu/program/grad/mscac.htm"><strong>professional Master's degree</strong></a> in Computer Science at the University of Toronto to complement the department's existing research Master's.
 The program consists of five regular graduate courses, a course each on business skills and professional communication, and an eight-month industrial internship in which students have to show that they can translate theory into practice.
 We are now accepting <a href="https://gradapps.cs.toronto.edu/~mscac10/apply">applications</a> for September 2010 entry, so if you'd like to learn leading-edge ideas from some of the best researchers in the world, please check it out.